iakdis/librecamera/README.md

 - [path](https://pub.dev/packages/path): Used for looking up files and directories
 - [permission_handler](https://pub.dev/packages/permission_handler): Used for handling permissions
 - [provider](https://pub.dev/packages/provider): Used for state management, specifically localization and theme support
+- [screen_brightness](https://pub.dev/packages/screen_brightness): Used for maximum screen brightness option
 - [shared_preferences](https://pub.dev/packages/shared_preferences): Used for saving app data, including settings
 - [smooth_page_indicator](https://pub.dev/packages/smooth_page_indicator): Used for the page indicator in the onboarding screen
 - [url_launcher](https://pub.dev/packages/url_launcher): Used for opening the GitHub repository link inside the About menu
 - [video_thumbnail](https://pub.dev/packages/video_thumbnail): Used for displaying a captured video inside the thumbnail
+- [wakelock](https://pub.dev/packages/wakelock): Used for keeping the display always on

 # License